danieltjw/aifutures/README.md

         - these group's future actions may increase informational value
         - fear and violence have a chilling effect which reduces the informational value of the overall system
 - Weird over conventional
-    - Weirdness create more informational value
+    - weirdness create more informational value
 - Not use brainwashing, enforce complete obedience, dominate or control
     - brainwashed humans create less informational value
     - overly obedient humans create less informational value